Infection Prevention

 - Wounds and other skin lesions on the hands are covered with waterproof band aid.

-Wash hands with water and soap (40 – 60 “)
+Wash hands with water and soap (40 – 60 “) to remove dirt and part of the transient flora:

-- Upon arrival at the GIfMI facilities, before the start of the scanning procedure
+- Upon arrival at the GIfMI facility

 - After each toilet visit